 The market clearing pricing for Operating Reserves shall be calculated pursuant to Sections 15.4.5.1 and 15.4.6.1 of this Rate Schedule and in a manner consistent with the demand curves established in this Section so that Operating Reserves are not purchased by SCUC, RTC or RTD at a cost higher than the relevant demand curve indicates should be paid.

 The ISO shall establish and post a target level for each locational Operating Reserves requirement for each hour, which will be the number of MW of Operating Reserves meeting that requirement that the ISO would seek to maintain in that hour.
-In establishing target levels for each locational Operating Reserves requirement, the ISO may, in accordance with the ISO Procedures, establish a component thereof for the procurement of quantities of Operating Reserves that exceed the minimum quantity that is necessary to comply with the Reliability Rules and other applicable reliability standards (for the purposes of this Section 15.4.7 hereinafter referred to as “Supplemental Reserves”).
-The ISO shall review with Market Participants any proposal to establish or adjust any Supplemental Reserves and obtain Operating Committee approval thereof at least 30 days prior to the implementation or adjustment of any Supplemental Reserves.
-As part of the required posting of the target level for each locational Operating Reserves requirement, the ISO shall expressly identify any Supplemental Reserves component thereof.
-Notwithstanding anything to the contrary herein any adjustments to the target level established for any locational Operating Reserves requirement that are necessary to comply with the minimum quantity of Operating Reserves required by the Reliability Rules and other applicable reliability standards shall not: (i) constitute Supplemental Reserves; or (ii) be subject to the requirements in set forth herein or the ISO Procedures associated with the establishment, or adjustment, of any Supplemental Reserves.

 To the extent not otherwise already adjusted pursuant to Section 15.4.6.1.1(a) of this Rate Schedule, during each real-time interval in which the ISO has established a Scarcity Reserve Requirement, the ISO will adjust the target level for the locational 30-Minute Reserves requirement to account for the Scarcity Reserve Requirement within the existing locational reserve region(s) to which all the Load Zones included in the Scarcity Reserve Region belong.

 The ISO will then define an Operating Reserves demand curve for that hour corresponding to each Operating Reserves requirement as follows:

-(a) Total Spinning Reserves: For quantities of Operating Reserves meeting the total Spinning Reserves requirement that are less than or equal to the target level for that locational requirement minus any Supplemental Reserves component of the target level for total Spinning Reserves, the price on the total Spinning Reserves demand curve shall be $775/MW.
-For quantities of Operating Reserves meeting the total Spinning Reserves requirement that are less than or equal to the target level for that locational requirement but exceed the target level for that locational requirement minus any Supplemental Reserves component of the target level for total Spinning Reserves, the price on the total Spinning Reserves demand curve shall be $15/MW.
+(a) Total Spinning Reserves: For quantities of Operating Reserves meeting the total Spinning Reserves requirement that are less than or equal to the target level for that locational requirement, the price on the total Spinning Reserves demand curve shall be $775/MW.
 For all other quantities, the price on the total Spinning Reserves demand curve shall be $0/MW.